-- Battery

-- · Keyboard and RAM shield
+- Battery - · Keyboard and RAM shield

-- · AirPort Extreme Card
+- AirPort Extreme Card

-- · Memory card
+- Memory card

-- · Bottom case
+- Bottom case

 - Bottom shield

 - DC-in board

 - Top case

 - Top shield

 - 1. With the computer on a soft cloth, note the location of the hard drive and how the ribbon cable is routed. - 2.
-Tilt up the computer assembly and disconnect the hard drive cable from the underside of the logic board. - 3.
+Tilt up the computer assembly and disconnect the hard drive cable from the underside of the logic board.
+(Peel up tape, if present.) - 3.
 Important: To avoid pinching the cable, perform the remaining steps with the end of the cable hanging free over a table edge.